ZeroCM/zcm/docs/contributing.md

 ## Pull Requests

-We currently manage pull requests through GitHub, but it's often a good idea to ping the mailing list or Gitter for feedback.
+We currently manage pull requests through GitHub, but it's often a good idea to ping the mailing list or Discord for feedback.
 Most of the core developers are very busy career engineers whom may miss your contribution without a reminder or two.

 <hr>